 Scouts and Scouting

-The scouts who work for Manchester City have all been appointed through the Club and are all highly-skilled and experienced in identifying players with the potential to play for us at the very highest level.
+The scouts who work for City Football Group have all been appointed through one of you clubs and are all highly-skilled and experienced in identifying players with the potential to play for us at the very highest level.
 Our scouts have to meet strict rules set by the Premier League and are carefully managed by the Club.

-They have all had their backgrounds checked, like teachers and sports coaches, through the Criminal Records Bureau (CRB).
+They have all had their backgrounds checked, like teachers and sports coaches, through the Disclosure & Barring Service (DBS).
 They also have to do a range of compulsory training courses to ensure that they meet all the relevant Premier League regulations and are up to date with current good practice.

-All Manchester City FC scouts are either permanent staff or are re-appointed each season.
+All City Football Group scouts are either permanent staff or are re-appointed each season, and some are volunteers.
 Some can be identified by the Club kit that they wear but not all our scouts wear a uniform.
 All carry an identity card which is renewed each season.

 Players spotted and watched by our scouts will always be approached in accordance with Premier League rules and will never ask for any form of payment.

-The Club’s management hear regularly of scouts both in the UK and abroad who claim to be acting on behalf of Manchester City who simply are not.
+The Group’s management hear regularly of scouts both in the UK and abroad who claim to be acting on behalf of a City club who simply are not.
 They should be easy to spot.
 Often they:

 - say they can give you extra training in order to get you a trial

 - have scruffy or old or odd looking identification (but it may also look very convincing)

 - have a letter supposed to be from someone at our Club